-- Provide leadership in study protocol implementation, for studies at the lead study site, St Vincent's Hospital - Collect and analyse samples and relevant data from study participants through the course of all protocols. - Educate and support other medical staff regarding protocol implementation - Ensure that document preparation and storage meets the standards and compliance obligations for clinical research and reporting agencies. - In consultation with the Principal Investigator (PI), Project Portfolio Manager and other senior study staff, ensure study milestones are met according to the agreed timeframes set in the funding agreement - Facilitate and attend the site evaluation meetings, as well as attendance of Investigator Meetings when required. - Assist the PI and Medical team with recruiting suitable participants. - Ensure accurate collection, documentation, storage and archiving of data according to clinical trials protocols and the TGA guidelines. - Organise participant study visits according to protocol and co-ordinate interdepartmental visits. - Obtain histories from Health Information Services and other health professionals as required. - Report adverse (AE) and Serious Adverse Events (SAE) as per protocol requirement. - Perform study assessment procedures as outlined in the clinical trial protocol and ensure participant files and CRFs available for all monitor visits. - Complete all data clarification tasks and respond to data gueries promptly. - Prepare samples for despatch according to the shipping of Dangerous Goods Guidelines. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as detailed in section 4.
+- Provide leadership in study protocol implementation, for studies at the study site, St Vincent's Hospital - Educate study participants according to the needs of the protocols, including use of relevant diabetes related technologies - Collect and analyse samples and relevant data from study participants through the course of all protocols. - Educate and provide high level support to other medical staff regarding protocol implementation and technical operation of diabetes technically related equipment including insulin pumps and CGM and uploading platforms - Ensure that document preparation and storage meets the standards and compliance obligations for clinical research and reporting agencies. - High level of proficiency in the use of standard application software such as the Microsoft Office suite to ensure accurate and efficient data collection and documentation. - In consultation with the Principal Investigator, other senior study staff and Research Project Portfolio Manager, monitor and review study progress to ensure that study milestones are met according to the agreed timeframes set in the funding agreement - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 6.